Parkway A

 No analysis available

 Hot water does not appear to be included in the maintenance fee.
-The dominant MLS pattern is WTRHTR in 12 of 14 listings, with only one HOTWAT flag, and the remarks include a solar water heater reference rather than building-supplied hot water.
-That makes inclusion of hot water unlikely for this building.
+The dominant MLS pattern is WTRHTR in 13 of 15 listings, with only one HOTWAT flag, which is a strong signal that the building does not supply hot water as a common fee item.
+One remark explicitly mentions a "solar water heater," reinforcing that hot water is generated at the unit level rather than included by the HOA.

 No analysis available